astronomer/astro-docs/enterprise/v0.25/10_certified-image/single-node-install.md

 ## Prerequisites

-The machines where you install your Astronomer cluster must be Debian-based.
+The machines where you install Astronomer Certified must be Debian-based.
 CentOS and Windows Server are currently unsupported.

 Once you've decided which machine you'll be installing Astronomer Certified on, ensure that the following OS-level packages are installed on the machine: